tkn-tub/bioelectrodynamics/README.md

 These unique identifiers allow users to cross-reference the metabolites in the COBRA model with the HMDB, facilitating the retrieval of detailed metabolite information—such as chemical structures, properties, and related biochemical data—from the external database.
 - `metInChIString`:  Cell array of strings where each string is the IUPAC International Chemical Identifier (InChI) for a corresponding metabolite (as listed in the model's 'mets' field).
 An InChI string is a standardized, computer-readable representation of a metabolite's chemical structure, encoding details like the molecular formula, connectivity, stereochemistry, and charge.
-This information is useful for cross-referencing metabolites with external chemical databases, ensuring consistency in metabolic reconstructions, and supporting further chemical analyses.
+This information is helpful for cross-referencing metabolites with external chemical databases, ensuring consistency in metabolic reconstructions, and supporting further chemical analyses.
 - `metKEGGID`: Cell array of strings that contains the KEGG compound identifiers for each metabolite listed in the model s 'mets' field.
 These identifiers (such as "C00031" for glucose) link model metabolites to entries in the Kyoto Encyclopedia of Genes and Genomes (KEGG) database.
 This cross-referencing facilitates model curation, helps ensure consistency with published metabolic data, and supports further pathway and functional analyses by connecting the model to a well-established resource for metabolic information.
 - `metChEBIID`: Cell array of strings where each string is the ChEBI identifier corresponding to a metabolite in the model's 'mets' field.
-These identifiers link the metabolites to entries in the Chemical Entities of Biological Interest (ChEBI) database, allowing users to retrieve detailed chemical information, such as molecular structure, synonyms, and chemical properties.
+These identifiers link the metabolites to entries in the Chemical Entities of Biological Interest (ChEBI) database, enabling users to retrieve detailed chemical information, including molecular structure, synonyms, and chemical properties.
 This cross-referencing is valuable for model curation, ensuring consistency with established chemical databases, and facilitating further analyses such as metabolic pathway mapping and network integration.
 - `metPubChemID`: cell array of strings where each entry represents the PubChem Compound Identifier (CID) for the corresponding metabolite in the model's 'mets' field.
-These identifiers link the metabolites to their records in the PubChem database, which provides extensive information about each compound—including molecular structure, chemical properties, and biological activity.
+These identifiers link the metabolites to their records in the PubChem database, which provides extensive information about each compound, including molecular structure, chemical properties, and biological activity.
 This cross-referencing aids in model curation and enables further integration with other biochemical databases and computational tools.

 Related to metabolic reactions: